 No buffers are anticipated, and it is unlikely that any suppression application would occur near a den or the immediate prey area.

-4.1.4 Bat, lesser long-nosed = Sanborn's, (Leptonycteris curasoae yerbabuenae)
+4.1.4 Bat, Mexican long-nosed, (Leptonycteris nivalis)

 This species was listed by FWS on September 30, 1988 and designated endangered in the entire range.